enhance-dev/enhance.dev/app/cookbook/translate-react.md

 ---
-title: A React Developers Guide to Writing Enhance Components
+title: Translate React syntax to Enhance elements
 ---

-Frequently, we are asked by React developers why patterns they have learned while writing components using JSX do not translate to writing web components.
-In this doc, we'll describe some common gotchas that developers coming from React or other JavaScript frameworks may run into when writing plain vanilla web components.
+We’re often asked by React developers why patterns they’ve learned while writing JSX don’t translate to writing web components.
+In this doc, we’ll describe some common gotchas that developers coming from React or other JavaScript frameworks may run into when writing plain vanilla web components.

 ## String Interpolation